offspot/mediawiki-docker/README.md

 Set the correct SQLite filename in `config/LocalSettings.custom.php`.
 If your data diretory is empty, run once the container to initialized it.

-If your MySQL wikimedia database is in a lower version of 1.31, you might migrate your database to 1.31 before generate the SQLite file.
-Then, upgrade your Wikimedia version to 1.31 first and generate the SQLite file as described above.
+If your MySQL Mediawiki database is in a lower version of 1.31, you might migrate your database to 1.31 before generating the SQLite file.
+Then, upgrade your Mediawiki version to 1.31 first and generate the SQLite file as described above.

 Author